Static39/mpv-scripts/config-saver/README.md

 # config-saver

-A simple script to save the current audio track, sub track, sub position, etc to the current folder.
+A simple script to save the current audio track, sub track, sub position, etc. to the current folder.

 ## Usage